-Holders Lyon face Bayern, Atlético take on Barcelona, Arsenal meet Paris and Glasgow play Wolfsburg on 25 March and 1 April.
+Holders Lyon face Bayern, Atlético take on Barcelona, Arsenal meet Paris and Glasgow play Wolfsburg.

 Article top media content

-The road to the UEFA Women's Champions League final in Vienna is set: we introduce the last-eight ties.
+The road to the UEFA Women's Champions League final in San Sebastián is set: we introduce the last-eight ties.

 Atlético Madrid (ESP) v Barcelona (ESP)